 What is Aloe Vera?

 Aloe is a genus of succulent that has over 500 species of flowering plants, many of which are naturally found in tropical climates.
-Aloe Vera, however, is only one of these species that we all know and love as a tasty drink, or what we use to treat our sunburns.
+Aloe Vera, however, is only one of these species that we all know and love as a tasty drink, or what we use to treat and provide relief for our sunburns.
 This medicinal plant has gained some popularity for its wide range of uses that are utilized in the cosmetic, pharmaceutical as well as the food industries.
 The plant’s leaves are thick, green and fleshy that hold a gel-like substance which is used in most of the Aloe Vera products on the market, this gel-like substance is what contains most of the vitamins, amino acids and antioxidants.
 Aloe Vera has been used for many centuries for its medicinal properties, with one of the earliest recorded uses of Aloe Vera being from the 16th century B.C. in ancient Egypt.
 The Aloe Vera plant, known also as “The Wonder Plant”, or by the ancient Egyptians as the “Plant of Immortality” has been nicknamed as such for its numerous uses and for that has gained quite the reputation within the last several years.

 What are the Benefits of Aloe Vera?